 The Secret to Dating With Less Stress

-If you try it, dating in 2020 can be much more fun.
+If you try it, dating can be much more fun.

 I remember sitting at a bar, on a first date, and thinking, I like this guy.
 It was surprising because we almost never met in person.
 But once we sat down and started talking about our lives, what we wanted and how we saw the world, the date continued for hours.
 Hours, y’all.
 And after the evening sky had darkened, and he wrapped his arms around me to say goodbye, I actually skipped for a few seconds on the way home.
 (I almost can’t believe it myself.)
 The date was, in a word, fantastic.